Procedure Guide ·Pyometra Surgery ·2026

 1What are the signs of pyometra in dogs?

 Open pyometra: foul-smelling vaginal discharge (bloody, yellow, or green).
-Closed pyometra: no discharge, making diagnosis harder and raising rupture risk.
-Both types: lethargy, loss of appetite, excessive thirst and urination, fever, vomiting, and distended abdomen.
-Symptoms typically appear 4-8 weeks after a heat cycle.
+Closed pyometra: no discharge, raising rupture risk.
+Both types show lethargy, appetite loss, excessive thirst and urination, fever, vomiting, and distended abdomen.
+Symptoms appear 4-8 weeks after a heat cycle.

 2Can pyometra be treated without surgery?

-Medical management with prostaglandin injections exists but is only appropriate for open pyometra in breeding dogs — it's risky, not always effective, and pyometra returns with the next heat cycle in about 75% of cases.
-Surgery (ovariohysterectomy) is the definitive treatment and is recommended for almost all cases.
-Medical management is rarely advised by veterinary specialists.
+Medical management (prostaglandin injections) suits only open pyometra in breeding dogs - risky and recurs in ~75% of cases.
+Surgery is the definitive treatment for almost all cases.
+Specialists rarely advise medical management.

 3How long does recovery take after pyometra surgery?

 Most dogs improve dramatically within 24-48 hours of surgery.
-Hospitalization lasts 1-3 days for IV fluids and antibiotics, followed by 1-2 weeks of home recovery with oral antibiotics and activity restriction.
-Complete surgical site healing takes 10-14 days.
+Hospitalization: 1-3 days for IV fluids and antibiotics, then 1-2 weeks home recovery with oral antibiotics and activity restriction.
+Surgical site healing: 10-14 days.

 4Is pyometra always fatal without surgery?

 Untreated pyometra is almost always fatal.
-The infection spreads to the bloodstream (sepsis), causes kidney failure, and can lead to uterine rupture and peritonitis.
-Death can occur within days of symptom onset, especially with closed pyometra.
-Even with surgery, the mortality rate is 5-10% because these dogs are already seriously ill.
-Early detection and immediate surgery provide the best outcome.
+Infection spreads to the bloodstream (sepsis), causes kidney failure, and can rupture the uterus.
+Death occurs within days, especially with closed pyometra.
+Even with surgery, mortality is 5-10%.
+Early detection and immediate surgery are essential.

 5Can pyometra be prevented?

-Yes — spaying completely prevents pyometra by removing the uterus.
-Spaying before the first heat cycle is ideal, but spaying at any age eliminates the risk going forward.
+Yes-spaying completely prevents pyometra by removing the uterus.
+Spaying before the first heat cycle is ideal, but spaying at any age eliminates the risk.
 There is no vaccine or medication that prevents pyometra in intact dogs.

 6What age do dogs get pyometra?

-Pyometra can occur in any unspayed female after her first heat cycle, but it's most common in middle-aged to older dogs (6-10 years).
-The risk increases with each heat cycle.
-About 25% of unspayed females will develop pyometra by age 10.
-It typically develops 4-8 weeks after estrus when progesterone levels create a uterine environment favorable for bacterial growth.
+Any unspayed female after her first heat, but most common in dogs 6-10 years old.
+Risk increases with each heat cycle.
+About 25% of unspayed females develop pyometra by age 10.
+It typically develops 4-8 weeks after estrus when progesterone creates favorable bacterial growth conditions.

 7Does pet insurance cover pyometra surgery?

-Most policies cover pyometra surgery as an illness/emergency — it's not classified as elective spaying.
+Most policies cover pyometra surgery as an illness/emergency - not classified as elective spaying.
 Coverage includes diagnostics, surgery, hospitalization, and medication.
-Some policies exclude reproductive conditions in intact females, so check the fine print.
-Dogs must be enrolled before symptoms appear.
+Some policies exclude reproductive conditions in intact females.
+Dogs must enroll before symptoms appear.

 Marcel Janik, founder of RealVetCost